easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 -   I personally believe that users really want a customised software stack.
 They may say they want a central stack but only as long as it contains the software they need and not much more as they also do not want to search through long lists of modules.
-Nobody is waiting for 20 different configurations of a packages, but the reality is that different users will want different versions with sometimes conflicting configurations, or compiled with different compilers.
+Nobody is waiting for 20 different configurations of a package, but the reality is that different users will want different versions with sometimes conflicting configurations, or compiled with different compilers.

     We also note that some communities forego centrally installed software which may have better